dymensionxyz/rollapp-wasm/x/cron/spec/01_concepts.md

 - `contract address` - CosmWasm contract address.
 - `json_msg` - sudo msg of the contract in json format

-> Note : only the security address and contract admin are authorized can update the cron job
+> Note : only the security address are authorized can update the cron job

 ### Update cron job